Some excerpts from interviews, conversations, correspondence, and the diaries

 Before you start a sculpture, you have to have an idea.
 Otherwise we don't need to start a sculpture.
 Just making a sculpture in order to make a sculpture is not enough.
 So you have to have a certain idea.
 In my case, I would like to say that I have a very concrete idea of a sculpture.
 And from this idea I then try to develop a human being.
 I use the human being as the base, as an inducemnt, you could say.

 In a few sentences I can only say that there has not been and will not be any art in which no process of abstraction is visible.
-In many cases, people think that something that cannot be recognised, that is unrecognisable, is abstract.
+People often think that something which cannot be recognised, which is unrecognisable, is abstract.
 And that is a mistake.
-I mean, art is about making the essential recognisable.
+I mean art is about making the essential recognisable.
 If you want to make the essential recognisable, you have to leave out the unessential.
 You have to subtract the unessential.
 And that is already a mental process, a process of abstraction.
 And that is what actually makes art.
 That is what determines the degree of art.
 So this has nothing to do with representational or non-representational.
 A thoroughly representational sculpture can be as abstract as a non-representational object.
 But there are, I can't think of any other word, made-up works, or unrecognisable made-up works that are passed off as abstractions but have nothing whatsoever to do with abstraction.

 The idea of becoming a sculptor came to me as a child, I may have been four years old, when I saw the equestrian statue of the Great Prince Elector by Andreas Schlüter in Berlin.
 I stood in front of it like a dwarf, of course, because it is a mighty monument, a mighty equestrian statue.
 And it impressed me so much that I told myself I wanted to do something like that.
 And since that time it was clear to me that I wanted to become a sculptor.
 I didn't know the term sculpture yet.
 But I just wanted to make figures.
 I also wanted to make a rider like that.
 I never made a rider in my life, but since then I just wanted to make figures...